raphaelstolt/lean-package-validator/README.md

 ```
 \* The default pattern is `{.*,*.lock,*.txt,*.rst,*.{md,MD},*.xml,*.yml,box.json,*dist*,{B,b}uild*,{D,d}oc*,{T,t}ool*,{T,t}est*,{S,s}pec*,{E,e}xample*,LICENSE,{{M,m}ake,{B,b}ox,{V,v}agrant,{P,p}hulp}file,RMT}*`.

 The `--validate-git-archive` option will validate that no common repository artifacts slip into the release/dist archive file.
-It will do so by creating a `temporary archive` from the current Git `HEAD` and by inspecting it's content.
+It will do so by creating a `temporary archive` from the current Git `HEAD` and inspecting it's content.

 ``` bash
 lean-package-validator validate [<directory>] --validate-git-archive
 ```

 ## Utilisation via Composer scripts
-To avoid that changes coming from contributions or own modifications slip into release/dist archives it might be helpful to use a guarding [Composer scripts](https://getcomposer.org/doc/articles/scripts.md), which will be available at everyones fingertips.
+To avoid that changes coming from contributions or own modifications slip into release/dist archives it might be helpful to use a guarding [Composer script](https://getcomposer.org/doc/articles/scripts.md), which will be available at everyones fingertips.

 By adding the following to the project/micro-package its `composer.json` the ` .gitattributes` file can now be easily validated via `composer validate-gitattributes`.